orbeon/orbeon-forms-doc/Installation-~-Configuration-Properties-~-General-Properties.md

 By default, the host and port properties are commented and Orbeon Forms doesn't use a proxy.
 Some of the use cases where you will want to define a proxy include:

 - Your network setup requires you to go through a proxy.
-- You would like see what goes through HTTP by using a tool that acts as an HTTP proxy, such as [Apache TCPMon][2].
+- You would like see what goes through HTTP by using a tool that acts as an HTTP proxy, such as [Charles](http://blog.orbeon.com/2013/04/let-charles-help-you-monitor-http.html).

 To connect to the proxy over HTTPS, instead of HTTP which is the default, set the `oxf.http.proxy.use-ssl` property to true.